Cyaneae: Bishopric

 In the Notitia Episcopatuum of Pseudo-Epiphanius, written in about 640 under Byzantine Emperor Heraclius, the bishopric of Cyanae is ranked 15th among the suffragans of the metropolitan see of Myra, the capital of Lycia.
 There are no extant records of the names of bishops of the see.

-No longer a residential bishopric, Cyanae is today listed by the Catholic Church as a titular see.
+No longer a residential bishopric, Cyanae is listed by the Greek Orthodox Archdiocese of Australia and Catholic Church as a titular see.
+Bishop Elpidios of Perth and Kyaneon was ordained bishop of Kyaneon in 2020.